deyanlaf0409/WebScraper/README.md

                                                        - Tests cover around 75%

-                                                       - Make it work as expected
+                                                       - To work as expected

 # What it does?
 Scrapes books info from "http://books.toscrape.com" and saves that info in readable format as json file.